MatthiasKainer/draft-article/README.md

 _ref2 = tokenize(readLines(test_data)), console.log(_ref2);
 ```

 It tells us two things.
 First, the tokenize function is more concise without using pipes; the other is that our pipeline itself did become more readable.
-Rather than the inside-out function in the function call, the pipeline helps us (like with f#) to follow the trail rather than the inside-out function in the function call.
+Rather than the inside-out function in the function call, the pipeline helps us (like with F#) to follow the trail rather than the inside-out function in the function call.

 The tokenize function shows us how we probably would have created this in JavaScript - by chaining the functions on their instance.